Jury deliberations continue in Halifax murder trial of medical student

-Nova Scotia Supreme Court Justice Josh Arnold gave jurors his final instructions before deliberations began at about 3:30 p.m.
-Thursday.
+Jurors wrapped up their closed-door discussions on Saturday evening without reaching a verdict.

-Deliberations wrapped up shortly after 6 p.m., and then resumed at 9:30 this morning.
+The 12-member jury has deliberated for nearly 20 hours since Thursday afternoon.

-Arnold told the jury there are four possible verdicts in the case: Sandeson could be found guilty of first-degree murder, second-degree murder, manslaughter, or he could be found not guilty.
+Justice Josh Arnold has laid out four possible verdicts in the case: Sandeson could be found guilty of first-degree murder, second-degree murder, manslaughter, or he could be found not guilty.

 He told jury members their verdict must be unanimous, although they do not have to arrive at a conclusion in the same way.